NMLS Resource Center Redesign

 Managing updates like amendments and Advance Change Notices (ACN).

-Reduce call center reliance
+Reduce call center reliance and costs

 Currently, small companies are underrepresented because most input comes from conferences dominated by large firms.